Femoral Head Ostectomy: FHO Surgery for Dogs & Cats

 A fracture or dislocation of the femoral head may occur with an injury, such as a fall or being hit by a car.

 Another possibility is a deterioration of that part of the bone caused by a genetic condition.
 The most common example is Legg-Perthes disease.
-Most commonly seen miniature and toy breed dogs, Legg-Perthes disease is the result of a vascular abnormality that causes the femoral head to lose circulation and die, then wither away or collapse.
+Most commonly seen miniature and toy breed dogs, Legg-Perthes disease is the result of a vascular abnormality that causes the head of the femur to lose circulation and die, then wither away or collapse.

-An FHO surgery can relieve all of these conditions.
+An FHO procedure can relieve all of these conditions.